kinshuk-h/LT-crawler/README.md

   - Reference, indicating the reference to the paragraph in the document (may not be the same as paragraph number)
   - Paragraph Content

-## Utilized Search Terms for Curation (suggested by Experts from the Law Faculty):
+## Utilized Search Terms for Curation (suggested by Experts from the Law Faculty)

 - Patents
 - Copyrights
 - Trademarks